What is Drifting?

 What’s the drifting schedule?

 Check our Schedule page to find out when our next event is coming up.
 For drifting we do driver pre-registration online due to a limited number of driver spots.
-Our drift weekends for 2020 consist of a Friday afternoon, all day Saturday, and all day Sunday.
+Our drift weekends consist of a Friday afternoon, all day Saturday, and all day Sunday.
 Drivers can get about 26 hours of seat time at a single event.

 Driver registration is done in advance due to a limited number of driver slots.
 Check our Instagram or the events page for announcements when registration opens and closes.

 What are the requirements to drift?

 Check out our rulebooks and tech requirements on the Drifting Rules page.

 What are the admission and entry costs to drift?

 Check out our full listing on the Drifting Entry Fees page.